Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Proof of Theorem

-which satisfies the inequality~\eqref{def_Quantum_corr}.
-To prove the statements, we take the following five steps.
-In the first and the second lemma (Lemmas~\ref{lem:quantum_correlation_1} and \ref{lem:quantum_correlation_2}), we consider the generic quantum states and give general statements on the quantum correlations.
-In the third section, the fourth and fifth lemmas (Lemmas~\ref{lem:quantum_correlation_3}, \ref{lem:quantum_correlation_4} and \ref{lem:quantum_correlation_5}), we utilize the property of the quantum Gibbs states to upper-bound the quantum correlations.
+which satisfies inequality~\eqref{app_ineq:thm:quantum_correlation}.
+To prove the statements, the following steps are adopted.
+In the first and second lemmas (Lemmas~\ref{lem:quantum_correlation_1} and \ref{lem:quantum_correlation_2}), the generic quantum states are considered and provide general statements regarding the quantum correlations.
+Thereafter, in the third, fourth, and fifth lemmas (Lemmas~\ref{lem:quantum_correlation_3}, \ref{lem:quantum_correlation_4}, and \ref{lem:quantum_correlation_5}), the property of quantum Gibbs states is utilized to provide an upper-bound to the quantum correlations.

-In the first step, we prove the general upper bound for the quantum correlation as follows: \begin{lemma} For an arbitrary operator $O$, let us define $\mathcal{L}_O$ as follows:
+In the first step, the general upper bound for the quantum correlation is proven, as follows: \begin{lemma} For an arbitrary operator $O$, $\mathcal{L}_O$ is defined as follows: